 The Lyric Arts parking lot is reserved for ticket holders only.
 Volunteers should park in the parking lot of the Molly Professional Building (across 5th Ave from Lyric Arts), or any street parking.

-There are a number of ways you to register for Lyric Arts workshops.
+There are four different ways to register for a workshop

 Lyric Arts accepts cash, check and credit card (Visa, Mastercard and Discover) for payment.
-You can send in your cash or check payment into Lyric Arts at 420 E Main Street, Anoka, MN 55303.
+You can drop off or mail your check and registration form to Lyric Arts at 420 E Main Street, Anoka, MN 55303.
 Or you can submit payment over the phone by calling Cassandra at 763-433-2510, ext.
 106. For information on cancellations and refunds, please visit our Workshop Policies page.